 How To Shutdown Windows From Command Line with Shutdown Command Examples and Tutorial

-shutdown command which have a lot of functions like reboot, shutdown, logoff etc. In this tutorial we will look most useful of them.
-Windows XP is very old operating system where it may lacks some of options and features described here.
-We will use
+shutdown which has a lot of functions like a reboot, shutdown, logoff etc. In this tutorial, we will look most useful of them.
+Windows XP is a very old operating system where it may lack some of the options and features described here.
+We will use to

 shutdown command syntax is like below.

 shutdown OPTIONS COMPUTER COMMENT

 OPTIONSis used for different type of options like restart, logoff etc.